Mosiwi/mosiwi_wiki/docs/source/arduino/resources/arduino_libraries/arduino_libraries.md

 "xxx" is the name of the library file!
 ```

 ## Uninstalling an arduino Library
 ----------------------------------
 Uninstalling an Arduino Library is simpler than installing it.
-Find the sketchbook folder on your computer (same as in the **“Manual Installation”** chapter).
+Find the sketchbook folder on your computer (same as in the **“[Manual installation](#manual-installation)”** chapter).
 Go to the location and open the **“libraries”** folder.
 Select the folder containing the library you want to delete, and then simply delete it.
-Next time you open your Arduino IDE, there won’t be the deleted library under the Sketch > Include Library menu.
+Next time you open your Arduino IDE, there won’t be the deleted library under the "Sketch" > "Include Library" menu.

 Libraries don’t take much space and most of the time there is no reason to remove them.
 If you don’t intend to use them again, though, and want to declutter the list, you can safely delete them.
 You can always install any Arduino Library again if you need to use it in the future.